bbc/childrens-games-starter-pack/docs/gmi.md

 See here for more information on [data storage](data-storage.md#saving-data).

-## Global game settings
+## Global Game Settings

-Saving and loading global settings should use the gmi functions:
+GMI has the concept of Global Settings - these are settings that persist across all BBC games i.e. disabling motion disables it for all games.

+Our Global Settings are: Audio, Subtitles and Motion.

 ````
 gmi.setAudio(true/false);